hclpandv/devops-training-material/ansible/setup.md

 [<<Back](index.md)

 Ansible is an agentless configuration management tool that uses YAML templates to define a list of tasks to be performed on hosts.
-In Ansible, roles are a collection of variables, tasks, files, templates and modules that are used together to perform a singular, complex function.

 ## How to Setup ansible ?